jsoliveir/ch1-docker/readme.md

     docker-compose up --force-recreate --remove-orphans api.client.subscription;
 ```

-_if you want to debug/start up an API using the SDK please take a look at the API documentation in this repository._
+_if you want to debug or startup an API using the dotnet core SDK please take a look at the existing API documentation in this repository [microservices/](microservices)_

 ---